-- Sec.
+Sec.
 27.21. (a) G.S.
-143-215.74(b) reads as rewritten: - 32 The program shall be subject to the following requirements and ''(b)33 limitations: - The purpose of the program shall be to reduce the input of agricultural (1) nonpoint source pollution into the water courses of the State. - The program shall initially include the present 16 nutrient sensitive (2) watershed counties and 17 additional counties. - Priority Subject to subdivision (7) of this subsection, priority (3) designations for inclusions in the program shall be under the authority of the Soil and Water Conservation Commission and the Commission.
-The Soil and Water Conservation Commission shall retain the authority to allocate the cost share funds.
+143-215.74(b) reads as rewritten:

+"(b) The program shall be subject to the following requirements and limitations:

+- (1) The purpose of the program shall be to reduce the input of agricultural nonpoint source pollution into the water courses of the State. - (2) The program shall initially include the present 16 nutrient sensitive watershed counties and 17 additional counties. - (3) Priority Subject to subdivision (7) of this subsection, priority designations for inclusions in the program shall be under the authority of the Soil and Water Conservation Commission and the Commission.
+The Soil and Water Conservation Commission shall retain the authority to allocate the cost share funds. - (4) Areas shall be included in the program as the funds are appropriated and the technical assistance becomes available from the local Soil and Water Conservation District. - (5) Funding may be provided to assist practices including conservation tillage, diversions, filter strips, field borders, critical area plantings, sediment control structures, sod-based rotations, grassed waterways, strip-cropping, terraces, cropland conversion to permanent vegetation,